tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 - It creates a safe environment for spontenuety and highten a sense of wellbeing of the entire team.

 ## 6. No pressure
 - just work hard and do your best.
+We are working towards March 2020.

 ## 7. Speak up and build your confidence
 - so each can be open to do more of expressing views.

 ## 8. Find another member
 - like Tanya to confide in and speak on your behalf.
+- DM any of our team in the Slack `#side-project` group
+- meet up anytime in our Google Meet by [Clicking Here for instant access](https://meet.google.com/pwb-uufh-fzj)

 ## 9. Never feel pressured to stay
 - but try to see the process through you might suprise yourself.

 ## 10. Always try
 - to change a miserable attitude to a winning attitude.
+Look around at some inspirational blogs within BCH Cohorts and EmpowHerment Days

 ## 11. Process it
 - brush it off, fix your crown and keep moving forward.